 2. Top-Quality Customer Service

 While diamond rings grace the shelves of various merchants – from Pawn Ships to Tiffany & Co.
 Jewelers, you can decide what type of online merchant you’d like to sell your diamond to.
-While sentimental value cannot factor into the amount you’ll receive for your diamond, you can at least decide to work with a vendor who treats you with respect and offers a confidential, luxurious selling experience.
+While sentimental value cannot factor into the amount you’ll receive for your diamond, you can at least decide to work with a vendor who treats you with respect and offers a confidential, luxurious selling experience, so you can feel confident when you ask yourself, ‘is this how I sell my diamonds correctly?’.

 3. The Option to Work with a Gemologist / Years of Experience in the Industry